 Counterparty and Prime Brokerage Risk.
 Certain Fund investments will be exposed to the credit risk of the counterparties with which, or the dealers, brokers and exchanges through which, the Fund deals, whether in exchange-traded or OTC transactions.
 Changes in the credit quality of the companies that serve as the Fund's prime brokers or counterparties with respect to derivatives or other transactions supported by another party's credit will affect the value of those instruments.
-Certain entities that have served as prime brokers or counterparties for these transactions have recently incurred significant financial hardships including bankruptcy and losses as a result of exposure to sub-prime mortgages and other lower quality credit investments that have experienced recent defaults or otherwise suffered extreme credit deterioration.
+Certain entities that have served as prime brokers or counterparties in the markets for these transactions have recently incurred significant financial hardships including bankruptcy and losses as a result of exposure to sub-prime mortgages and other lower quality credit investments that have experienced recent defaults or otherwise suffered extreme credit deterioration.
 As a result, such hardships have reduced such entities' capital and called into question their continued ability to perform their obligations under such transactions.
 By using derivatives, swaps or other transactions, the Fund assumes the risk that its counterparties could experience similar financial hardships.

 The Fund is subject to the risk of loss of Fund assets on deposit or being settled or cleared with a broker in the event of the broker's bankruptcy, the bankruptcy of any clearing broker through which the broker executes and clears transactions on behalf of the Fund, the bankruptcy of an exchange clearing house or the bankruptcy of any other counterparty.
 If a prime broker or counterparty becomes bankrupt or otherwise fails to perform its obligations under a derivative contract due to financial difficulties, the Fund could experience significant delays in obtaining any recovery under the derivative contract in a bankruptcy or other reorganization proceeding; if the Fund's claim is unsecured, the Fund will be treated as a general creditor of such prime broker or counterparty and will not have any claim with respect to the underlying security.
-In the case of any such bankruptcy, the Fund might recover, even in respect of property specifically traceable to the Fund, only a pro rata share of all property available for distribution to all of the counterparty's customers and counterparties.
+In the case of any such bankruptcy, the Fund might recover, even in respect of property specifically traceable to the Fund, only a prorata share of all property available for distribution to all of the counterparty's customers and counterparties.
 Such an amount could be less than the amounts owed to the Fund.
-It is possible that the Fund will obtain only a the Fund.
+It is possible that the Fund will obtain only a limited recovery or no recovery in such circumstances.
+Such events would have an adverse effect on the NAV of the Fund.
 Certain counterparties have general custody of, or title to, the Fund's assets.
 The failure of any such counterparty could result in adverse consequences to the NAV of the Fund.